bhuvan-raj/Truelog/README.md

 ## Usage

 After running the app, you can start creating and managing your notes.
-You can also view the calendar for upcoming tasks and adjust settings through the menu.

 ## Contributing